Honoring Our Grief as a Community

 A Dying Grebe

-I caught a red eye among the logs and silent stones.
+I see a red eye gleaming among the logs and silent stones

-The eye belonged to a small bird we call Grebe
+The eye belongs to a small bird we call Grebe

 syncopated